The First Two Years

 During the first two years of graduate study in history at Harvard, candidates must take at least eight letter-graded four-credit courses, chosen in consultation with the faculty advisor, and History 3900 Writing History: Approaches and Practices, which is graded satisfactory/unsatisfactory.
 Six of the eight letter-graded courses must be in history, and of these six two must be research seminars in history.
 A minimum grade of B is required in each course.
 Students are required to take History 3920: Colloquium on Teaching Practices, which is also graded satisfactory/unsatisfactory.
 Students take this course in their first year as Teaching Fellows, which is ordinarily their third year of study.
 For more information, see History 3920hf: Colloquium on Teaching below.

 Candidates admitted to graduate study in history will be required to show a satisfactory reading knowledge of at least two foreign languages.
+Students who focus on U.S. History may demonstrate reading knowledge in just one language, as long as they can do so at the “proficient” level.
 They must take at least one departmental language examination in September of their first year of study, and the second in January of that year.
 All language requirements must be fulfilled prior to the General Examination.
 (Refer to “Higher Degrees in History” for a listing of language requirements, and further regulations regarding the timing of the language examinations.)

 Policy on Incompletes